 Direct inquiries to Tasha Gilbertson at email@example.com

 The Mayo Clinic postdoctoral program in Clinical Microbiology offers training in all areas of conventional and molecular microbiology.
-Trainees will have the opportunity to work directly with six board-certified laboratory directors (three MDs and three PhDs) in Bacteriology, Virology, Parasitology, Mycology, Mycobacteriology, Hepatitis/HIV, and Infectious Diseases Serology.
+Trainees will have the opportunity to work directly with seven board-certified laboratory directors (four MDs and three PhDs) in Bacteriology, Virology, Parasitology, Mycology, Mycobacteriology, Hepatitis/HIV, and Infectious Diseases Serology.
 Over 2.7 million tests are performed annually and the trainee will gain experience in the detection, identification, and drug susceptibility testing of routine and esoteric pathogens.
 Extensive molecular testing methods are incorporated into all laboratory areas.
 The trainee will also participate in laboratory management through didactic coursework and hands-on experience directing a laboratory section.
-Trainees have educational rotations in Infectious Diseases (including Pediatric and Transplant Infectious Diseases), Infection Prevention and Control, and Epidemiology/Public Health at the State Department of Health in St. Paul, MN.
+Trainees have educational rotations in Infectious Diseases (including Pediatric and Transplant Infectious Diseases), Infection Prevention and Control, and Epidemiology/Public Health at the State Department of Health in St. Paul, Minnesota.
 Ample opportunities for research and new test development exist in all specialty areas.
 For more information and to apply online, please visit the program website.
 The program is accepting applications until January 1, 2017, for a position that will begin July 1, 2018.

 - Memorial Sloan-Kettering Cancer Center